Cyclic Defense GAN Against Speech Adversarial Attacks: Background: Adversarial Defense

-During the last years, generative adversarial networks (GANs)~\cite{Mohammad2021d}, such as multi-discriminator Mel-GAN \cite{kumar2019melgan} and class-conditional GAN \cite{esmaeilpour2020class}, have become reliable approaches for signal synthesis.
-The latter generative model has been mainly developed for adversarial defense purposes and utilizes shared embeddings with multiple sequential linear and residual blocks.
+The second subcategory of reactive defense approaches includes algorithms that, instead of low or high-level filtrations, synthesize a signal very similar to the given input speech.
+These approaches are inspired by Samangouei {\it et al.}~\cite{samangouei2018defensegan}, and they implicitly avoid potential adversarial perturbation.
+During the last years, generative adversarial networks (GANs), such as multi-discriminator Mel-GAN \cite{kumar2019melgan} and class-conditional GAN \cite{esmaeilpour2020class}, have become reliable approaches for signal synthesis.
+The latter generative model has been mainly developed for adversarial defense purposes and uses shared embeddings with multiple sequential linear and residual blocks.
 This approach, called class-conditional defense GAN (CC-DGAN), iteratively finds a safe input vector ($\mathbf{z}_{i}^{*}$) for the generator network via:

-where $\gamma[\cdot]$ is an adjustment operator for measuring the distance between original and adversarial signal subspaces \cite{esmaeilpour2020detection,van1983matrix}. $G(\cdot)$ and $\mathbf{z}_{i} \in \mathbb{R}^{d_{z}}$ denote the generator network and the random latent variable with dimension $d_{z}$, respectively.
-Moreover, $\mathbf{x}_{i}$ refers to the discrete wavelet transform (DWT) spectrogram representation according to the settings mentioned in \cite{esmaeilpour2020unsupervised}.
+where $\gamma[\cdot]$ is an adjustment operator for measuring the distance between original and adversarial signal subspaces \cite{esmaeilpour2020detection,van1983matrix}. $G(\cdot)$ and $\mathbf{z}_{i} \in \mathbb{R}^{d_{z}}$ denote the generator network and the random latent variable with dimension $d_{z}$.
+Moreover, $\mathbf{x}_{i}$ refers to the discrete wavelet transform (DWT) spectrogram representation according to the settings mentioned in~\cite{esmaeilpour2020unsupervised}.
 Finally, running an inverse DWT operation on $G(\mathbf{z}_{i}^{*})$ reconstructs a high-quality signal that sounds like the input signal $\mathbf{x}_{i}$.
-This defense approach has been successfully tested against the adversarial attacks mentioned in Section~\ref{sec:intro}, but with relatively lower model stability and generalizability in training the generator network and demanding potentially NP-complete optimization procedure in Eq.~\ref{eq:CCDGAN}.
+This defense approach has been successfully tested against the adversarial attacks mentioned in Section~\ref{sec:intro}, but with a fairly lower model stability during training the generator network.